-daily word - in your place
+daily word - called, chosen

 Dale Cresap's picture